 - Failure to properly train staff.

-Compensation for a Playground or Swimming Pool Accident
+Money Settlement for Child Injured on a Playground or in a Swimming Pool

 Possible compensation includes the following: